 The filing of a consumer proposal halts all garnishments, lawsuits, or Court proceedings initiated or that may be initiated.

 Upon the completion of a consumer proposal, you will receive a Certificate of Full Performance.
 A consumer proposal cannot be longer than 60 months or 5 years.
-If you miss three payments, then the proposal will be annulled by the administrator and the creditors’ rights are brought back to life and they can recommence collection actions.

 TYPES OF PROPOSALS